-A look at one of my favourite non-free courses to learn Persian online, Chai & Conversation
+This is a detailed look at one of my favourite non-free courses to learn Persian online, Chai and Conversation.

 After having learned several other languages better than Persian, I thought — it’s time to fix this and properly learn Persian.
 It’s time to reclaim my Persian identity and, rather than try to avert someone’s eyes when they asked me if I spoke Persian, be able to confidently tell people: yes, I speak Persian.
 Come at me with your big words and your Rumi quotes.